 One of my favorite aspects of this gluten-free stuffing recipe is that it can be made ahead of time, which all of you Thanksgiving hosts and hostesses can appreciate.
 Anything to cut down on the amount of cooking to be done on Turkey Day, am I right?

-To turn this easy side dish into a make-ahead wild rice stuffing recipe, follow these freezing and reheating instructions:
+To turn this easy side dish into a make-ahead wild rice stuffing recipe, follow the steps below:

-• To reheat: Let the frozen wild rice stuffing first thaw completely in the fridge overnight.
+- To reheat from frozen: Let the frozen wild rice stuffing first thaw completely in the fridge overnight.
 The day of serving, remove it from the fridge and allow it to come to room temperature before baking.
 Then, transfer it to an oven-safe baking dish.
 If needed, add in a splash of vegetable broth to moisten.
-Bake at 325 for approximately 25-30 minutes, or until thoroughly warmed through.
+Bake at 325°F (165°C) for approximately 20-25 minutes, or until thoroughly warmed through.
 Top with pomegranate seeds, fresh sage, and chopped pecans before serving.

 What Pairs Well with This Recipe?

-Additionally, if you liked this gluten-free rice stuffing recipe, then you might also enjoy checking out my collection of holiday side dishes or pick from my favorites below:
+You see check out my collection of holiday side dishes or pick from my personal favorites below:

 FAQs: